 The most common language spoken in the W Saint Charles Rd / S Il

-neighborhood is English, spoken by 83.1% of households.
-Other important languages spoken here include Spanish and Chinese.
+neighborhood is English, spoken by 89.0% of households.
+Some people also speak Spanish (6.7%).